Case 6: In the photo below, the Wayfarer has just established an overlap to leeward of the Laser.

 Answer:

-1. At the moment Leeward establishes an overlap, rule 15 applies.
+1. At the moment Leeward establishes an overlap, rule 15 begins to apply.

-2. Under rule 15 (Acquiring Right of Way), Leeward must initially give Windward room to keep clear unless she acquired right of way due to the other boat's actions (e.g. the Laser deliberately sailed backwards).
+2. Under rule 15 (Acquiring Right of Way), Leeward must initially give Windward room to keep clear unless she acquired right of way due to the other boat's actions (e.g. the Laser deliberately sailed backwards or bore away sharply).

 3. Rule 15 requires - by the word initially - that the overtaken boat take immediate action to begin keeping clear.